Tryll/TeamFoundationServer/README.md

 ## Overview

 This repository contains PowerShell scripts that help with TFS management tasks, particularly focusing on migration to Git.
-These utilities are designed to be auditable, secure, and suitable for use in enterprise environments.
+These utilities are designed to be auditable, secure, and suitable for use in regulated/enterprise environments.

 ## Utilities